Policies and procedures

 You may have received notification from Missouri S&T that the Department of Education has made us aware that you’ve had a prior student loan(s) discharged due to Total and Permanent Disability or you are in the process of applying for a Total and Permanent Disability Discharge.
 Before receiving any additional loans you must submit a Borrower Acknowledgment statement confirming you do not intend to discharge any future loans and a physician’s certification indicating the ability for you to engage in “substantial gainful activity”.

-After receiving proper documentation, the Student Financial Assistance office will be able to determine if you are again eligible to receive Title IV federal loans.
+After receiving proper documentation, the Student Financial Services office will be able to determine if you are again eligible to receive Title IV federal loans.

 Missouri S&T follows the criteria for disability discharge and borrowing again after disability discharge outlined in the Federal Student Aid Handbook, Volume 1, Chapter 3, pages 1-82 and 1-83.